Using PlanetScale and TypeORM to build a Node.js REST API

 The flag --port

 is specified to prevent errors if port 3306 is already used (the default port for a MySQL instance).
-So, If you receive an error about the 3308 already used, you can replace it with a new one.
+So, If you receive an error about the 3308 already used, you can replace it with another port number.

 We can now connect to the database from our local computer.
 You might wonder what are the credentials?
 Here they are: